farmOS/farmOS.js/docs/entities.md

   'owner.id': '22222222-2222-2222-2222-222222222222',
 };
 ```
-Such a query would match
-So a typical log that would match such a query might look like the following (as a JavaScript object):
+This query would match a log such as the following, represented as a JavaScript object:

 ```js
 const log = {